NOTICE OF PRIVACY PRACTICES

 - WE DO NOT SELL YOUR PERSONAL INFORMATION.

 Choices About How We Use and Disclose Your Information.
 We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information:

 This website uses Google Analytics to track website activity and visitor behavior.
 If you want to opt-out of being tracked by Google Analytics, you may use the Google Analytics Opt-out Browser Add-on.
 Google Analytics also collects data about visits to the website via the DoubleClick cookie and Floodlight tags.
 This information is being used to provide demographic and interest data about visitors to the website and to target online display advertisements on third-party websites.
 Using Google’s Ads Settings, visitors can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.

 Promotional Offers from the Community.
-If you do not wish to have your contact information used by the Company to promote our own services, you can follow the link to unsubscribe from mailing lists at the bottom of email communication; call 760-704-6300 and ask to be removed from marketing lists.
-This opt-out does not apply to information provided to the Community as a result of entering into a residence agreement, providing health records, or other transactions.
+If you do not wish to have your contact information used by the Company to promote our own services, you can follow the link to unsubscribe from mailing lists at the bottom of email communication; send an email to CPRAinfo@continuinglife.com stating your request; or call (760) 704-6279 and ask to be removed from marketing lists.
+This opt-out does not apply to information provided to the Community as a result of entering into a residence agreement, providing health records or other transaction.

 We continue to assess new technology to evaluate our ability to provide additional protection for your protected health information.
 We maintain physical, electronic and procedural safeguards that comply with state and federal standards to guard your protected health information.

 It is our duty to warn you that sending the Community information regarding your healthcare history, treatment, or payment for your health care electronically (via text or email) that is not encrypted may have some level of risk of compromise.
 If you prefer to receive unencrypted messages, you have the right to receive them in that manner.